andrew-vant/romtool/README.md

 - bitstring
 - patricia-trie

+Need a command for updating a data collection based on a new map.
+Consider: patch the rom from the old map and then re-extract using the new map.

+Specs should probably be in a different repo.
+In that case the hash would need to be in the repo as well and romtool should cache it.

+option: --remap.
+Offsets patch data by some amount, writes all data, and expands the rom as needed.
+Possibly very useful for hacks that require rom expansion.
+Unsure of UI.
+What if some data needs to be offset but not other data?

+project file -- specify what map and rom to use, what remap to use?
+Perhaps this is the implementation for the previous -- require explicit second map for remapped data.

 array type field: type name, which can be a primitive or a struct, and if primitive a column label for the output data (separate column, optional?)

 arrays.csv specifies the arrays in a ROM and their types.
 Some separate table (objects.csv?) specifies which arrays to unpack, which to splice together as a single object, and maybe text-decoding information?
 Something like: